t35-turbo/TanTanChat-GitOps-Public/README.md

 #### Replication
 You can adjust the number of replicas for the backend and frontend deployments in their respective manifest files

+Consider using Postgres and Redis operators and verify Redis setup for clustered deployments

 #### Persistient Volumes
 The example uses local storage for persistient volumes, under the assumption you have some sort of CEPH/glusterFS/DRBD/similar or NFS backed storage infrastructure.
 If you are deploying on a cloud provider and not bare metal (e.g. AWS), they likely have their own storage classes (e.g.) you can use.
 You should consult the provider's documentation.